-Resolution 1 MPH/1KPM per set unit Example: Setting of 28 = 28 MPH/KPH
+Resolution 1 MPH per set unit Example: Setting of 28 = 28 MPH

-Important: Insure that this setting is based on the Function 17 setting, e.g MPH or KPH.
+Important: Insure that this setting is based on MPH, as Function 17 will automatically re-scale it to KPH, if selected.

 Important Note: The function is used to optimize motor and control performance and this setting will be determined by GE and OEM engineers at the time of vehicle development.
 This setting must not be changed by field personnel without the permission of the OEM.